NotTimTam/cms/README.md

 -   Menu Item &mdash; A "place" on the site, generally a page.
 Can display an article, module, or some other predefined (user-customizable) content type, such as a blog layout.
 Menu Items can be found in a menu structure, or standalone.
 -   Article &mdash; A large piece of content, generally viewed within the context of a page or blog list, can be searched through, and can be unassociated with any page.
 -   Module &mdash; A piece of content found within a page.
 Can be in the body of an article, or at a **position** on the page.
 Various types of core/extended modules can be defined, and the user has input over them.
 A "custom" module or "article-like" module should exist that functions like an article for open-ended input.
--   Extension &mdash; An extension will extend the features of the site in some way.
+-   Plugin &mdash; A plugin will extend the features of the site in some way.
 They can introduce new modules, menu item types, or overall features.
 They should be universally installable, and able to access and manipulate the API of the site with permission.
 -   Template &mdash; Templates determine how the content of each page should display, what the site's page positions should be, etc. Should follow a rigid structure.
 -   User &mdash; A user on the site.
 Can be a front-end or back-end user.
 -   Category